 Friml continued composing into the 1940s, when many dismissed his work as out of date.
 He accepted the change in popular taste and segued into teaching.
 But his best songs are still enjoyed by anyone who has a weakness for melody and romance.

 Hungarian-born Sigmund Romberg contributed to more than fifty Broadway scores as staff composer for the Shubert Brothers, including numerous revues and several Al Jolson vehicles.
 However, Romberg knew his talents deserved a more ambitious showcase, and on several occasions he argued his way into creating the most successful operettas the Shuberts ever produced

 The Shuberts kept these hits touring across the US for decades, bringing them back to Broadway as often as they dared.
-With threadbare, recycled sets and costumes, these tours became a cliché among theatre professionals and gave Romberg's charming scores a seedy reputation they did not deserve.
+With threadbare, recycled sets and costumes, these tours became a running joke to theatre professionals and gave Romberg's charming scores a seedy reputation they did not deserve.
 In the mid-1920s, Romberg broke free of the Shuberts, composing two hits that became international favorites.

 Romberg's lush scores exemplify Broadway operetta at its grandest.
 Although dripping with sentimental romance, these shows provided solid entertainment.
-While Romberg was sometimes guilty of borrowing a melodic idea (the opening notes of New Moon's "One Kiss" are identical to Vincent Youmans' title tune for "No, No Nanette"), he made improbable plots acceptable because of the sheer beauty of his music.
+While Romberg was sometimes known to borrow a melodic idea (the opening notes of New Moon's "One Kiss" are identical to Vincent Youmans' title tune for "No, No Nanette"), he made improbable plots acceptable thanks to the sheer beauty of his music.
 Romberg continued composing for stage and screen.
-His final hit was Up in Central Park (1945 - 504), a musical comedy about young lovers fighting 1800s corruption in Boss Tweed's New York.
+His final hit was Up in Central Park (1945 - 504 performances), a musical comedy about young lovers fighting 1800s corruption in Boss Tweed's New York.
 Romberg continued writing and conducting popular concerts of his music until his death in 1951.